Canine Arthritis Treatment & Physiotherapy Cornwall | Kirsten Vet Physio

 What I Do in Sessions

-Therapeutic laser is one of the most effective tools I use for arthritis management.
-It reduces inflammation within the joint, stimulates cartilage cell repair, and provides meaningful pain relief — often visibly improving comfort within the first few sessions.
-I include laser therapy in treatment sessions where clinically appropriate, making it a routine part of arthritis management rather than an optional extra.
+Reduces inflammation within the joint, stimulates cartilage cell repair, and provides meaningful pain relief — often visibly improving comfort within the first few sessions.
+Included as a routine part of arthritis management.

-Hands-on massage reduces the muscle tension and tightness that builds up around arthritic joints as dogs compensate in their movement.
-Joint mobilisation techniques help maintain range of motion and keep the joint as fluid and comfortable as possible.
-Many dogs find these sessions deeply relaxing — a welcome relief from chronic discomfort.
+Reduces muscle tension and tightness that builds around arthritic joints as dogs compensate in their movement.
+Joint mobilisation maintains range of motion and keeps joints as fluid and comfortable as possible.

-Strong muscles around an arthritic joint dramatically reduce the load placed on the damaged cartilage.
-I build a progressive strengthening programme tailored to the dog's age, fitness, and the joints affected — rebuilding muscle lost through disuse and building resilience for the long term.
-This is one of the single most effective things we can do to manage arthritis.
+Strong muscles around an arthritic joint dramatically reduce load on damaged cartilage.
+A progressive strengthening programme is tailored to the dog's age, fitness, and the joints affected — one of the single most effective tools for managing arthritis.

 Electrotherapy (TENS & NMES)

-TENS provides effective pain relief by modulating pain signals at the spinal level — particularly useful during flare-ups or in dogs where handling is difficult due to pain.
-NMES can be used to gently stimulate and maintain muscles that are no longer being used effectively due to pain-related movement avoidance.
+TENS provides effective pain relief by modulating pain signals at the spinal level — particularly useful during flare-ups.
+NMES gently stimulates muscles that are no longer being used effectively due to pain-related movement avoidance.

-Arthritis reduces joint proprioception — the sense of position and movement — which affects coordination and increases fall risk, particularly in older dogs.
-Balance and proprioceptive exercises restore this sense, improving stability and confidence in movement and reducing the risk of secondary injuries from slipping or stumbling.
+Arthritis reduces joint proprioception, affecting coordination and increasing fall risk in older dogs.
+Balance exercises restore this sense, improving stability and confidence in movement.

-How a dog with arthritis is exercised matters enormously.
-Too much causes flare-ups; too little causes muscle loss and stiffness.
-I provide clear, practical guidance on walk length, frequency, terrain, on-lead versus off-lead activity, and home modifications — giving owners the knowledge to manage their dog's arthritis confidently day-to-day.
+Too much exercise causes flare-ups; too little causes muscle loss and stiffness.
+I provide clear, practical guidance on walk length, frequency, terrain, and home modifications — giving owners the knowledge to manage arthritis confidently day-to-day.

-Between sessions, a tailored home programme keeps the dog moving in the right way.
-I provide specific exercises suited to your dog's ability and condition — from simple range of motion work to gentle strengthening — along with clear guidance on how to perform them safely.
-What you do at home is just as important as what happens in the clinic.
+Between sessions, a tailored home programme keeps the dog moving in the right way — from simple range of motion work to gentle strengthening — with clear guidance on how to perform them safely.

 What Physio Can Do For Your Dog